johannayara/as_schemes/README.md

 - Runs tests on the contract

 #### Example Usage
-The tests as well as the gas cost reporter can be ran using this command
+The tests as well as the gas cost reporter can be ran using this command:
 ```bash
 npx hardhat test
 ```